I find it useful to remind myself sometimes (frequently) of what Buddhism calls 'skillful means', here applied to our intimate relationships.

 Taking everything another says or does personally.
 While you may be offering him or her a 'hook' to hang their stuff on, another person's 'stuff' remains their stuff, and probably says more about them than about you.

 Reacting.
 Instead, learn to respond.
 What this means is denying yourself the momentary satisfaction of blowing the other out of the water with emotional heat (you might feel it, but that doesn’t inevitably have to lead to exhibiting it), instead seeing clearly what the situation needs from you.
+You may still find you need to raise it with your partner anyway; if so, it helps if you can give yourself time to calm down so it isn't merely an attack.
+If you take time out, you may find you don't need to launch anything at him/her, but adjust an expectation of your own, or at least trace the roots of your reaction and its previous baggage (because there usually is some).

 The need to blame – self or other.
 Instead, take responsibility and change a pattern for the better.
 We’re all human and we all get it wrong sometimes as we learn, and that is simply how it is.
 Learn to love yourself; then you can love another.